Procedure for Using Procurement Card

 5. Procurement Card Program

 5.1 The Procurement Card Program is based on the purchasing card, VISA.
 Purchases made with the Card are to follow University Policy and are not intended as a means of bypassing appropriate procedures or sound purchasing practices.
-The program incorporates controls over certain types of expenditures including travel, hosting and fixed assets.
-Please contact Financial and Administrative Services for further details.
+The program incorporates controls over certain types of expenditures including travel, hosting and tangible capital assets.
+Contact Financial and Administrative Services for further details.

 5.2 The purpose of the program is to establish a more efficient, cost effect method of purchasing and payment for small dollar transactions.
 The Procurement Card is intended to replace the bulk of purchases made using petty cash, direct pay forms and certain purchase orders.
 The Procurement Card does not replace the American Express or enRoute Cards for travel.

-5.3 All Procurement Cards are issued at the request of the Dean, Director, Department Head, Executive Director or Principal.
+5.3 All Procurement Cards are issued at the request of the Unit Head.
 The Cardholder must be the only person using the card, and is responsible for its use.
 The card is subject to audit by Financial and Administrative Services at any time.
 The card must not be used for personal purchases, or Inter-University purchases.

 6. Applying for a Procurement Card

 6.1 An application to apply for a card can be obtained by contacting Financial and Administrative Services.
-The application must be approved by your Department Supervisor.
+The application must be approved by the immediate Supervisor.
 The Supervisor must specify a monthly credit limit and single transaction limit.

 6.3 The program carries a corporate liability.
 The Cardholder's VISA bill is paid by Financial and Administrative Services.